Combatting Cyber Attacks: Protect Your Nonprofit Organization’s Data

 2. Have a Comprehensive Backup Solution

-Make sure your organization has at least two backup strategies in place to keep important files safe – a hard drive that is offline and off-site as well as a cloud solution that backs-up daily.
+Make sure your organization has at least two backup strategies in place to keep important files safe.
+One should be a hard drive that is offline and off-site as well as a cloud solution that backs-up daily.
 The goal is to be able to quickly and easily get your office running again if faced with a worst-case scenario.

 Ideally, you will have three or more off-line backups that you rotate through weekly as sometimes a virus will “hide out” on your network for a period of time before attacking.
 Copying your data onto an external hard drive and taking it off-site will provide an easy and fast way to restore the core of your data, whether you are hit with a ransomware attack, hardware malfunction or building fire.